tiffanyxie/MICB475_Team3/meeting_minutes/Feb_26.md

 2. Review proposal
 3. Discuss how to infer importance of metadata categories from alpha diversity metrics
    - (We decided in the proposal that Aim 1 will shift from “choosing metadata categories” to “scanning how metadata influences diversity.”)
+   - Confirm that the statistical analysis methods chosen for aim 1 are correct (kruskal wallis, spearman, permanova)

 ## Update on the project
 - Began preparing R scripts for diversity analyses